Zobellia galactanivorans

-Zobellia galactanivorans is a gram-negative marine bacterium isolated from the surface of red algae of the coast of France.
+Zobellia galactanivorans is a species of gram-negative marine bacterium isolated from the surface of red algae of the coast of France.
 Z. galactanivorans forms yellow colonies with a bacillus or diplobacillus morphology.
 Furthermore, it is mesophilic and can grow degrade carrageenans and agars - both found in the cell wall of red algae.
 Z. galactanivorans contains the gene porA and porB, each encoding a β-porphyranase.

 β-porphyranase

 porA and porB are catalytic enzymes that hydrolyze the β-D-galactopyranose (1→4) α-L-galactopyranose-6-sulfate linkage in porphyran.
 There is a 35% sequence similarity between β-Porphyranase-B and β-Porphyranase-A.

 Horizontal gene transfer

 Orthologs between Z. galactanivorans and Bacteroides plebeius-1698, a strain of Bacteroides plebeius, contain a sequence similarity of 48%-69%.
 Homologous genes between other Bacteroides species only have a 30% sequence similarity.
 Moreover, porphyranase genes in both Z. galactanivorans and B. plebeius are located in similar orders along their chromosome, or are syntenic.